AIRLab-POLIMI/scout_nav2/scout_nav2/README.md

 ### Nav2-bringup package

-Note: the original nav2-bringup package has been substituted with a custom version , which is a fork of the original package.
+Note: the original nav2-bringup package has been substituted with a custom version, which is a fork of the original package.
 The custom version is available at [nav2-bringup-custom](../nav2_bringup/) folder.
 The custom version is needed to allow the use of the `nav2_collision_monitor` node, which is not available in the original package.